-Students, faculty, and staff at the Springfield campus may place holds in the online catalog.
+Students, faculty, staff, and visiting scholars at the Springfield campus may place holds in the online catalog.
 When viewing the item in the online catalog, click the Place a Hold link to sign in and request the hold.

 Students, faculty, and staff at the regional campuses may request items using the interlibrary loan request forms and the items will be delivered to them.

-Guests and alumni may place holds by phone or in person.
+Guests may place holds by phone or in person.

 Babson Library does not charge fines for overdue materials, but borrowers may be responsible for paying the replacement costs for items that are not returned.
 Borrowers' accounts will be blocked until the items are returned or the replacement costs are paid.

 Springfield College borrowers will receive overdue notices in their College email accounts.
-Alumni and guest borrowers will receive notices by mail.
+Guest borrowers will receive notices by mail.
 Please notify the library if your mailing address has changed.